-• taking all suspicions and disclosures seriously
+taking all suspicions and disclosures seriously

-• responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety

-• maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies

-• storing records securely

-• offering details of helplines, counselling or other avenues of external support

-• where a member of staff is the subject of an allegation made by a pupil, ensure that lines of communication are maintained

-• following the procedures laid down in our child protection, whistleblowing, complaints and disciplinary procedures

-• cooperating fully with relevant statutory agencies
+- responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - storing records securely - offering details of helplines, counselling or other avenues of external support - where a member of staff is the subject of an allegation made by a pupil, ensure that lines of communication are maintained - following the procedures laid down in our child protection, whistleblowing, complaints and disciplinary procedures - cooperating fully with relevant statutory agencies - providing access to supervision for those staff dealing with child protection issues relate to the child's condition without further exploration;

-• providing access to supervision for those staff dealing with child protection issues conditions can face additional safeguarding challenges.
+Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
 Also, additional barriers can exist when recognising abuse and neglect in this group of children.
 These can include: